DUNE/2x2_Slow_Controls/UPS/README.md

 # UPS

-This directory containts scrips to setup an OPCUA server to monitor the status of the Uninterrumpted Power Supply (UPS) unit connected to module two.
+This directory containts scripts to setup an OPC UA server to monitor the status of the Uninterrumptible Power Supply (UPS) unit connected to module two.

 ## Linux dependencies